laurafurnivall/iAviary/README.md

 7. Reached MVP, started working on CSS.
 8. Worked on stretch goals: added search bars to both the collection management and species database page.
 Turned some forms into Modals utilizing Boostrap.
 Changed the bird edit button into an info button and created a whole new view where the user can seen the bird information, edit the bird information, add notes and weights.
 And finally... taught myself Chart.js and created a line graph out of the bird weights.
 9. Spruced up the home page.
-10. Goals for future adjustments:
+10. Goals for future adjustments:<br>
-• User database, with admin control to remove users.
+• User database, with admin control to remove users. <br>
-• Add more species.
+• Add more species. <br>
-• Users can edit their messages.
+• Users can edit their messages. <br>
-• Search messages by subject.
+• Search messages by subject.<br>
-• Learn how to paginate with bootstrap, apply that to the messages component.
+• Learn how to paginate with bootstrap, apply that to the messages component.<br>
 • Adjust the species info to more realistic and useful information, perhaps add a link out to learn more.

 ### Planning